 Almost 15 years later I'm "remaking" what I did back then, except it's now visual, too!

-People can watch it LIVE Wednesday nights at 9pm eastern (or the replay on demand) at Brodyradio.com, Youtube (brodyradioshow) or at Facebook.com/brodyradioofficial.
-I'll have the ability to interact with people comments LIVE from my kitchen, and I will do weekly check-ins at the start of the show via Skype with a different viewer every show.
+People could watch it LIVE weekly (or the replay on demand) here on my site.
+I created the ability to interact with people comments LIVE from my kitchen, and did weekly check-ins at the start of the show with a different viewer every show.